We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hemorrhoids are swollen veins that develop around the anus.
 When they occur, they can cause pain and bleeding.
 Anyone can develop hemorrhoids, but pregnant women are at higher risk

-Healthcare providers divide hemorrhoids into two different types— internal and external hemorrhoids.
+Healthcare providers divide hemorrhoids into

 Internal hemorrhoids may require treatment, including medication or non-operative methods, such as rubber band ligation.
 However, external hemorrhoids do not require treatment unless they cause discomfort.